Calculating Taxable Income for Companies: A Step-by-Step UK Guide

 Step 7: Arrive at Taxable Total Profits

 After all adjustments, you arrive at Taxable Total Profits, the figure on which Corporation Tax is calculated.
-Apply the relevant Corporation Tax rate (19%, Marginal Relief, or 25%) to determine your liability.
+Apply the relevant Corporation Tax rate to determine your liability, refer to the present rates of Corporation Tax to confirm which rate applies to your company’s profit level.

 Complete Worked Example